Semantic Search vs Keyword Search in Recruiting: Why Boolean Is Dying

 Why Boolean Search Is Dying for Agency Recruiters

-Agency recruiters face a specific set of problems that make Boolean search particularly inadequate.
+Agency recruiters face a specific set of problems that make Boolean search particularly inadequate in 2026.

 Your Candidate Pool Is Diverse

 Agency databases contain candidates from multiple industries, geographies, and career stages.
-A senior operations manager in mining describes their work differently from a senior operations manager in fintech — even if the underlying skills overlap significantly.
+A senior operations manager in manufacturing describes their work differently from a senior operations manager in fintech — even if the underlying skills overlap significantly.
 Boolean search treats these as completely different candidates.
-Semantic search understands they share core competencies.
+Semantic search understands they share core competencies around process optimization, team leadership, and operational scaling.

 Candidates Do Not Write CVs for Your Searches

 Every candidate describes their experience in their own words.
 Some say "managed a team of 12."
 Others say "direct reports: 12 FTE."
 Others say "led a cross-functional squad."
+Others say "built and led team spanning three time zones."
 All of these mean essentially the same thing, but a keyword search for "team management" might only catch the first.
+A Boolean string with five OR clauses might catch three of them — and miss the fourth and fifth.

 Boolean Strings Are Expensive to Build and Maintain